ddella/Docker-OpenSSL/README.md

 >Wed Jan  1 10:10:00 EAST 2025

 Don't exit the container for now.
-## 4. Trim down are container
+## 4. Trim down the container
-If take a look at the container, the size is 177MB.
+If you take a look at the container, the size is 177MB.
 We could do way better.
-Let's trim down.
+Let's trim it down.
 >```
 >REPOSITORY               TAG               IMAGE ID       CREATED          SIZE
 >tempo                    3.17.0            1c9fc5f9d9f6   2 minutes ago   177MB